Double scaling limits of Dirac ensembles and Liouville quantum gravity: (Blobbed) topological recursion

-As previously mentioned, it was first seen in \cite{blobbed1} that the generating function of stuffed maps obeys a generalization of topological recursion \cite{blobbed1}, known as blobbed topological recursion.
+As previously mentioned, it was first seen in \cite{blobbed1} that multi-trace matrix models correspond to the generating function of stuffed maps.
+Such generating functions obeys a generalization of topological recursion \cite{blobbed1}, known as blobbed topological recursion.
 Recall the generating functions $W_{k}^{g}(x_{1},..,x_{k})$ of unstable stuffed maps defined in Section \ref{Stuffed maps}.
 As discussed these generating functions are precisely the resolvent functions' genus expansion terms for multi-trace matrix models.
-In our case we are dealing with bi-tracial models, whose genus expansion is proven rigorously in \cite{Second paper}.
+In our case we are dealing with bi-tracial models, whose genus expansion is proven rigorously in \cite{Second paper} which corresponds to unstable stuffed maps i.e. stuffed maps involving 2-cells with the topology of discs and cylinders.
 Given the initial generating functions $W_{1}^{0}(x)$ and $W_{2}^{0}(x_{1},x_{2})$, which count connected unstable stuffed maps with one and two boundaries respectively, one can use a recursive formula to compute all higher genus and boundary generating functions \cite{blobbed1}.
+In particular for unstable stuffed maps, blobbed topological recursion reduces to the usual topological recursion.
+If more than the product of two traces occurs in the potential, then blobbed topological recursion is required.
 These computations are all done in Zhukovsky space.